 - Desensitization treatments to reduce the allergic reaction

 At a self help level

-Take general immune system boosters like Vitamin C, echinaceae, garlic, horseradish – good quality supplements in the right dosage for you.
+Start taking general immune system boosters early – things like Vitamin C, echinacea, ginger horseradish and fish oils (omega-3 fatty acids) – good quality supplements in the right dosage for you.

-Your vitamin D level is also important.
-This time of year, you CAN go out in the midday sun without sunscreen (in Melbourne, at least) so find yourself a sunny corner out of the wind and relax.
-(This is better than a D supplement – but if your lifestyle makes it impossible then talk to your naturopath about the right dosage.)
+Your vitamin D level is particularly important.
+At this time of year, you CAN go out in the midday sun without sunscreen (in Melbourne, at least) so find yourself a sunny corner out of the wind and relax.
+(This is better than a D supplement – but if your lifestyle makes it impossible then talk to your Naturopath about the right dosage for YOU)

 Cleansing juices based around carrot, celery, parsley, apple and paw paw will do your whole body good.

 Now that the weather is warming up, lightening the food you’re eating will also help.
 It’s time to move away from heavier winter warmers to new seasons salads and lighter consommes.
 (Think Vietnamese Pho.)

 There’s new research that goes to the core of the hayfever problem

 Research is uncovering a new novel approach which looks at restoring the normal balance between immune-system cells that promote allergic reactions and those that suppress them.
 The concentration is therefore on the Microbiome, the gut microbes.
 This new approach focuses on Probiotics for the treatment of Seasonal-allergic-rhinitis (hay fever).